 The timings of the day and lateness

-Excellent attendance is important because:
+Excellent attendance is essential because:

-We want all students to take advantage of the opportunities provided by the School.
+We want all students to take advantage of the opportunities provided by the school.
 Evidence shows that there is a direct link between attendance and achievement.
 Students not in school are more at risk of failing to achieve.
 In addition, they run a greater risk of getting involved in crime or becoming victims of crime.

 Attendance and Punctuality

-This is where your son/daughter has been absent and the absence has not been explained, or we do not consider the reason for the absence to be acceptable.
+This is where your son/daughter has been absent, and the absence has not been explained, or we do not consider the reason for the absence to be acceptable.

 Leave of absence in Term Time

-If you require your son/daughter to be absent from School for extreme circumstances you will need to request a leave of absence application form from the Attendance Team.
+If you require your son/daughter to be absent from school for extreme circumstances, you will need to request a leave of absence application form from the Attendance Team.

-The Headteacher will consider these requests on an individual basis taking into account the student's attendance record and the circumstances surrounding the request.
+The Headteacher will consider these requests on an individual basis, taking into account the student's attendance record and the circumstances surrounding the request.

 What will we do to monitor attendance and punctuality?

-- We will contact you on the first day of absence, at home or work, if you have not previously informed us of the reason why your son/daughter is absent;
+- We will contact you on the first day of absence, at home or work, if you have not previously informed us of the reason why your son/daughter is absent.

-- Send you an absence letter if we have not been able to contact you after 3 days;
+- Send you an absence letter if we have not been able to contact you after 3 days.

-- Send you attendance and punctuality statistics each term as part of our progress reports;
+- Send you attendance and punctuality statistics each term as part of our progress reports.

 - Contact you and arrange a meeting to discuss any concerns we have over attendance and persistent issues with punctuality.